Better DataGridView: Custom Scrollbar, Frozen Columns/Rows, Right-to-Left, Auto-scroll

 The iGrid.NET control is a better DataGridView control from many points of view.
-This control tour page highlights some benefits of iGrid if we compare it to WinForms DataGridView and contains more illustrations of our versatile DataGrid/DataGridView alternative.
+This control tour page highlights some benefits of iGrid compared to WinForms DataGridView and contains more illustrations of our versatile DataGridView alternative.

 DataGridView custom scrollbar

-Many Internet-forums for .NET developers contain questions like custom scrollbar for datagridview.
+Many Internet forums contain questions from developers asking about custom scrollbar for DataGridView.
 The source of all these questions is the standard approach to DataGridView scrollbars implementation.
-In real life, we often need to change the scrollbar width or color, add custom buttons to it, etc:
+In real life, we often need to change the scrollbar width or color, add custom buttons to it, etc.:

 Better DataGridView right-to-left mode

-10Tec .NET grid fully supports right-to-left scripts, such as Arabic and Hebrew.
-When you set the
+10Tec .NET grid fully supports right-to-left mode and right-to-left scripts - such as Arabic, Persian, or Hebrew.
+When you enable right-to-left mode with the

-RightToLeft property to True, the grid 'reverses' its interface accordingly:
+RightToLeft property, the grid 'reverses' its interface accordingly:

 The standard DataGridView also has the

-RightToLeft property which works this way, but what is much more important is that you cannot change the right-to-left direction for one column in DataGridView.
-In iGrid.NET you can, and you can even force only some cells to display right-to-left text.
+RightToLeft property working this way.
+However, you cannot set right-to-left direction for one column in DataGridView.
+You can do this in iGrid.NET, and you can even force only some cells to display right-to-left text.

-iGrid.NET supports single cell, multiple cells, single row, and multiple rows selections.
+iGrid.NET supports single and multiple cell selection modes, the same for rows if row mode is on.
 Multiple cells/rows can be selected with the CTRL key + mouse click, using just mouse click when simple selection mode is on, or by mouse dragging with the left button pressed (so called drag select).
-The appearance of the selected cells/rows and current cell can be customized with both opaque and semi-transparent colors.
+The appearance of the selected cells/rows and the current cell can be customized by setting to opaque or semi-transparent colors.

 The following picture demonstrates how iGrid.NET marks the new selected area with a semi-transparent color when you move the mouse pointer in multi-selection mode holding down the mouse button:

-If you need to make a cell unselectable in DataGridView (protect it from being selected using both the keyboard and mouse), there is no a simple solution for this task.
-In iGrid.NET, you make a cell non-selectable using just one Boolean
+If you need to make a cell non-selectable in DataGridView (protect it from being selected using both the keyboard and mouse), there is no simple solution.
+In iGrid.NET, you make a cell non-selectable with just one

 Sophisticated grid line styles